 We’ve all heard about a dog’s mighty nose, but there’s more to it.
 Dogs use their amazing sense of smell to sniff other pups’ breath in order to find food.
-Read on for insight from a research study.

 Of all the places dogs love to sniff, the snout of another dog is by far the least offensive.
 Dogs live to breath in a hearty whiff of a fellow pup’s breath.
 Just the thought of it makes their mouths water.
 That’s because dogs pick up more than halitosis in single sniff.

-A new study in the journal Animal Behaviour suggests that by smelling the breath of other dogs, canines learn where to find food.
+A study in the journal Animal Behaviour suggests that by smelling the breath of other dogs, canines learn where to find food.
 “They’re scavengers,” says Clive Wynne, a psychologist at the University of Florida in Gainesville.
 “It would seem to be advantageous for them to pay attention to where another dog finds a tidbit and go after it.”
 And thanks to the all-powerful canine nose, it’s actually possible.
 With super sniffers programmed for scent identification, it’s estimated that our doggie friends can identify scents 1,000 to 10,000 times better than us.
 So humans, don’t try the breath sniff at your home or office.
 You’re not likely to find lunch or new friends in the process.

 Dogs Aren’t the Only Ones